-If all of these conditions are met, then you can create a single file by copying the content of all the files to one (1) license file.
+If all of these conditions are met, then you can create a license file by copying the license features/INCREMENT of all the licenses.

 - Keep the format of the license file.

-- Delete any repeating SERVER lines, use different ports for each vendor daemon.
+- Delete any repeating SERVER lines, use different TCP ports for each vendor daemon.

-- Make sure you don't edit the content of the INCREMENT license or it will invalidate the license signature.
+- Make sure you don't edit the content of the INCREMENT lines of the license or it will invalidate the license.

 #Please do not delete this comment line.